ekuether/CYBR8470-Semester-Project/README.md

 ### User Stories

 As an **Instructor**, I want to **view the participant's progress**, so I can **modify the the course to best fit their learning style**
-- Criteria: Administrators are able to modify the game board/level
+- Criteria: Administrators are able to modify the game board/level using a web-page interface or HTTP request

 As a **Student**, I want to **easily complete the game**, so I can **finish in a timely manner**
 - Criteria: Limit complexity of game by limiting the size of the labyrinth